 Samson and Delilah premiered in Alice Springs on Friday, 17 April 2009.

-This feature was written for Screen Hub, where it was published
+This feature was written for Screen Hub, where it was published on 20 April.

 Photo credit: Facebook Samson & Delilah's Photos - Alice Spring Premiere